Information for teachers

 Young people with arthritis have told us they want to take part in PE whenever possible, at a level appropriate to them.

 PE lessons can and should be positive experiences for a young person with arthritis and there are lots of ways that PE can be accessible to them.
-The best approach will involve talking to the young person to find out what is and isn’t possible for them.
+The best approach will involve talking to the young person to find out what is and isn’t possible.

 “PE was all or nothing.
 It was aimed at people with high level ability.
 I'm not going to be able to play rugby on a cold day.
 It could be lashing down with rain, and everyone had to go outside.
 If I tried to join in, I felt embarrassed if I couldn’t do it and I had to stop.
-I used to dread going to PE each week.
-I felt embarrassed.”
+I used to dread going to PE each week.”

 Physical activity is a key aspect of managing arthritis well.
 For example, having strong muscles can take the strain off a joint affected by arthritis.
 The right type of exercise can help a young person stay flexible and have a good range of movement in their joints.

 A young person’s arthritis can vary greatly from day to day.
-On days they can’t do PE, it would be kind to make sure they know they’ve not done anything wrong, and to avoid drawing attention to them.
+On days they can’t do PE, it would be kind to make sure they know they’ve not done anything wrong and not draw attention to them.

 An understanding PE department could be a huge help to a young person with arthritis.